Project SEARCH

 Please note:

 - Project SEARCH on the Anschutz Medical Campus is made possible by a partnership between Jefferson County Public Schools (Jeffco) and Children’s Hospital Colorado/University of Colorado Hospital.
-This partnership allows Project SEARCH to accept all Denver Metro school district students for this program.
-Once accepted to Project SEARCH, all participants must be choice enrolled into Jeffco Public Schools, regardless of which district is considered their “home” district.
-If you have questions about this, please contact Stephanie Crookston (see contact information below).
+This partnership allows Project SEARCH on the Anschutz Medical Campus to accept applications from ALL Metro school districts students for this program.

-- Project SEARCH maintains that a student’s post-school goals as identified on the IEP are appropriately and rigorously addressed through participation in the program and eligibility for public education is no longer necessary at the end of the school year.
-A graduation ceremony will take place at the end of the Project SEARCH program year at your student’s assigned program site (Children’s Hospital Colorado or University of Colorado Hospital), at which they will receive their diploma from the home school district.
+- If the applicant is accepted into the University of Colorado Hospital Project SEARCH Program, eligibility for public education after Project SEARCH is no longer necessary as participants are either employed or working on gaining employment.
+A graduation ceremony will take place at the end of the Project SEARCH program year (May) at your assigned program site (Children’s Hospital Colorado or University of Colorado Hospital), at which the participant will receive their diploma from their home school district.

-- In addition to our partnership with Jefferson County Public Schools, Project SEARCH is made possible by the contributions of several other key agencies.
-As a participant in Project SEARCH, your student may require application to receive services and support from the following agencies to participate in Project SEARCH.
+- In addition to our partnership with Jefferson County Public Schools, Project SEARCH at the University of Colorado Hospital is made possible by the contributions of several other key agencies.

 - Division of Vocational Rehabilitation